-Above is a sample request for a one-shot appropriation made by an agency for the purchase of 20 replacement vehicles for its rural offices.
-The agency built its request into an E-710 decision unit.
+On the next page is a sample request for a one-shot appropriation made by an agency for the purchase of facilities maintenance projects.
+The agency built its request into an E-380 decision unit.
 As required, the request included a synopsis (1), detailed justification (2), attachments (3), and described the amounts by line item to support the need.
-The complete written justification that fully explains the request reads: